nilportugues/laravel5-jsonapi/README.md

 #### Step 4: Usage

-Create a `jsonapi.php` file in `config/` directory.
+Create file `config/jsonapi.php`.
 This file should return an array returning all the class mappings.

 ```php